Q: I enjoyed reading your reviews and your comments on "Star Trek (2009)"

 them, rather than sticking to the facts.
 I will boycott

 A: Firstly, as you have correctly recognized, EAS is not Memory Alpha.
 MA has thousands of contributors, EAS needs to be maintained by a single person.
 MA is an encyclopedic database, EAS is a collection of data, analyses and comments.
 MA usually leaves inconsistencies uncommented, EAS further elaborates on them.
 MA does contain many interpretations and may contain opinions despite all its policies and the matter-of-factly format, EAS freely admits that it does more than just list facts and hence is not bias-free.
 MA appears to be a democratic platform and is mostly anonymous, while EAS is a personal website where you have someone to attack personally.

-Yes, I don't like many aspects of the reboot movie, but that doesn't mean that I don't stick to the facts.
+Yes, I don't like many aspects of the reboot movies, but that doesn't mean that I don't stick to the facts.
 See my answers about the inconsistencies in the movie and the length of the Enterprise.
 Secondly, I realize that I don't always strike the right chord.
-I have already revised the Star Trek (2009) Ship Classes page in a way not to comment on the ship designs more openly than I am doing on any other pages of the database.
-There is nothing more that I can do and nothing more that I will do, only to avoid offending ardent fans of the new movie.
+I have already revised the Abramsverse Ship Classes page in a way not to comment on the ship designs more openly than I am doing on any other pages of the database.
+There is nothing more that I can do and nothing more that I will do, only to avoid offending ardent fans of the Abramsverse.

 You're such a loser.
-Pretty much everyone else agrees that it's the greatest Trek movie ever.
+Pretty much everyone else agrees that, besides "The

 A: I will leave that uncommented.
-Just so much: I am far from being the only once who criticizes aspects of the new movie.
+Just so much: I am far from being the only once who criticizes aspects of the new movies.
 In fact, hundreds of other fans have already contributed their own concerns.
-And the response to my articles on "Star Trek (2009)" has been predominantly positive, although this FAQ may create a contrary impression (and although on message boards those fans who put down anyone who has critical remarks on the new movie are the most powerful group).
+And the response to my articles on the Abramsverse has been predominantly positive, although this FAQ may create a contrary impression (and although in these days message boards are dominated by bullies who put down anyone who has issues with the new movies).